d3i-infra/port-uu-education/README.md

   </a>
 </p>

+# Data donation study for educational purposes at the UU

+This respository contains a data donation study that will be used during a course at the UU about new methods of data collection.
+It contains scripts that create summary statistics from a whatsapp group chat.

 # Port: A frontend for data donation

 Port is a research tool that enables individuals to donate their digital trace data for academic research in a secure, transparent, and privacy-preserving way.